-Elliot Morris, 18, is an apprentice Electrical and Mechanical Maintenance Operative at Sodexo Astra Zeneca in Macclesfield, combining work with studying for an NVQ Extended Diploma in Engineering Maintenance at Level 3.
+Elliot Morris, 18, is an apprentice Electrical and Mechanical Maintenance Operative at Sodexo Astra Zeneca in Macclesfield, combining work with studying for a Level 3 Advanced Apprenticeship in Engineering Manufacture, which includes an NVQ Extended Diploma in Engineering Maintenance.

 “I love the variation,” explains Elliot.